4 Unusual Ways to Start Investing in Real Estate — for $500 or Less

 There are several ways you can invest in REITs, but perhaps the easiest is through an app called Stash.
 You might have heard of it.
 It helps folks invest and save small amounts of change.
 It also helps us invest small amounts into real estate.

-If you don’t already use Stash, sign up here and enter the code PENNYH to get a $5 bonus.
+If you don’t already use Stash, sign up here and score an extra $5 after your first investment.

 When you invest your first $5, you’ll get another $5 bonus to invest — on us.
 Now, you’ll have access to all of Stash’s tools, including its real estate investments.
 The app costs $1 a month.